alanakihn/blug-demo/README.md

 # blug-demo

-Follow along with our demo by cloning this repository and following the steps below!
+Follow along with our demo by forking this repository and following the steps below!

 ## Step One - Cloning

-Clone the repository.
+Clone your forked repository.

 ```
-git clone git@github.com:piperdaniel1/blug-demo
+git clone git@github.com:<your github username>/blug-demo
 ```

 ## Step Two - Environment